unixsurfer/haproxystats/README.rst

 haproxystats-pull and haproxystats-process are simple programs which are not daemonized and they output logging messages to stdout.
 This is by design as it simplifies the code.
-The daemonenization and logging is off-loaded to systemd which has everything we need for that job.
+The daemonization and logging is off-loaded to systemd which has everything we need for that job.

 Under contrib/systend directory there are service files for both programs.